 Like many organisations, Kerry is conscious of the potential impact climate change will have on people and the planet, and we continue to examine how we can manage the risks and opportunities that this presents for our business.

-Carbon emissions are a key contributor to climate change and over the past number of years Kerry has been increasingly focused on managing and reducing its carbon footprint.
-We measure our footprint using carbon equivalents in line with the internationally recognised Greenhouse Gas Protocol and report annually through the CDP.
+Carbon emissions are a key contributor to climate change and Kerry has an ongoing focus on managing and reducing its carbon footprint.

 We use an independent third party, Jacobs, to provide assurance on our carbon measurement and performance.
-They have provided assurance in accordance with the AA1000 Assurance Standard (2008) and their most recent assurance statement can be accessed here.
+They have provided assurance in accordance with the AA1000 Assurance Standard (2008).

-By year end 2017, we had realised a carbon saving of 9.4%, ahead of target for Year 3 of our programme and placing us in a strong position for delivery of our 2020 goal.
+By year end 2018, we had realised a carbon saving of 16.4%, ahead of our 2018 target and placing us in a strong position to significantly exceed our 2020 goal.